Cacti/plugin_monitor/README.md

 ## Changelog

+--- 2.2 ---
+* issue#31: Tree rendering not functioning as expected
+* issue: Properly handle text domain for internationalization

 --- 2.1 ---
 * feature: Convert Monitor to use CSS for skin developers
 * issue#26: Monitor is not showing triggered colors